 Start with the purpose.
 ISRS 4400.A8 provides guidance: the purpose should be specific enough that the intended users can understand why the procedures were performed.
 “To verify the client’s financial position” is too broad.
 “To compare the subsidy expenditure reported in the Q3 2025 declaration against underlying purchase invoices and bank statements” is specific enough.

-ISRS 4400.21 adds a critical requirement: you must agree on the form and content of the AUP report before starting the work.
-If the intended user is a regulator or funding body, this step avoids the situation where you complete the procedures and then discover the report format doesn't match what the user expects.
+ISRS 4400.21 adds a critical requirement: you must agree on the form and content of the report before starting the work.
+If the intended user is a regulator or funding body, this step avoids the situation where you complete the procedures and then discover the report format doesn’t match what the user expects.

-One thing worth getting right at the engagement letter stage: the level of threshold or tolerance the procedures will use.
-If a procedure says "for all expenditure items above €10,000," that threshold needs to be agreed with the engaging party and stated in the terms.
-Changing it after the fact requires a formal amendment to the agreed procedures under ISRS 4400.27.
+One thing worth getting right at the engagement letter stage is the level of threshold or tolerance the procedures will use.
+If Procedure B says “for all expenditure items above €10,000,” that threshold needs to be agreed with the engaging party and stated in the terms.
+Changing it after the fact (because you realise there are too many items below €10,000 to check efficiently) requires a formal amendment to the agreed procedures under ISRS 4400.27.
+Setting the right threshold upfront saves a round of renegotiation mid-engagement.

 Performing the procedures and documenting findings